LabAssist-CenTaD/labassist-api/README.md

 2. Run `docker compose pull`
 3. Run `docker compose up`

+If you get an error like: `open //./pipe/dockerDesktopLinuxEngine: The system cannot find the file specified.`
+1. Open a new terminal
+2. Run `cd "C:\Program Files\Docker\Docker"`
+3. Run `./DockerCli.exe -SwitchLinuxEngine`

 NOTE: The instructions below are only for running without docker

 Guide on setting up pipenv: